merenlab/merenlab.org/data/parcubacterium-in-hbcfdna/index.md

 For brevity, this section only describes the read recruitment analysis we performed to map reads from pregnant women blood metagenomes on to the combined set of contigs that includes both novel and non-novel contigs.
 However, we performed all read recruitment analyses similarly, which means changing the contents of the `samples.txt` and `references.txt` files, which we will describe shortly, will be sufficient to perform all others.

 The mapping procedure implements the anvi'o metagenomics workflow [described here](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/) in great detail.
 Briefly, the two main inputs of this workflow are a list of metagenomes, and a reference context for read recruitment, and its main output is an anvi'o contigs database and a merged profile database for visualization and/or binning.
-Metagenomes from which the reads will be recrioted are described in a file called `samples.txt`, which looked like this for this analysis (you can see the enitre file [here](samples.txt)):
+Metagenomes from which the reads will be recruited are described in a file called `samples.txt`, which looked like this for this analysis (you can see the enitre file [here](samples.txt)):

 |sample|r1|r2|
 |:--|:--:|:--:|